MuleSoft-AI-Chain-Project/example-mule-apps/a2a-ail-demo/README.md

   - Provides audit trail for compliance
 - **Database Schema**: Sessions, tasks, agents, timestamps, messages
 - **API**: REST API for capturing audit events
+- **Specification**: The API Specification is provided under 'a2a-audit-log-external-service-api/api-spec/interaction-capture-api-1.0.3-fat-oas.zip' to be uploaded into Exchange.

 #### **toxic-a2a-interaction-agent-app**
 - **Purpose**: Testing/development variant of the interaction agent